RajeevAtla/dexMCP/README.md

 - Python 3.10 or newer.
 - An MCP-aware client (or the Python `mcp` package) that can launch stdio servers.
-- Internet access so `pypokedex` can query PokéAPI the first time a Pokémon is requested.
+- Internet access so `pypokedex` can query PokeAPI the first time a Pokemon is requested.

 ### Clone and install dependencies